ABOUT | TOPICS |

 Arum italicum, which I don’t have, would also qualify: showy orangey-red summer fruit, but apparently toxic.
 Do you grow any perennials or small shrubs that have not just flowers but also colorful fruit?
 Of course soon the larger fruiting creatures like viburnums will be happening big-time.

 And do you worry about whether plants in your garden are in fact “poisonous”?
 There are many lists out there offering information about what is and isn’t: Cornell’s is specifically geared to their effect on livestock, however, and the ASPCA’s is not surprisingly of plants pets are likely to interact with.
-I guess if we really want to know, we have to wade through the cumbersome one organized by the U.S. Army.
 Unless you have a better source, perhaps?

 1. Brian G. says: